brikteknologier/seraph-resource/README.md

 for you to apply targeted middleware for actions.
 For more information on how the groups work, see the [docs in controller](https://github.com/brikteknologier/controller#groups).

-* `'relationships'` actions that will work with relationships
+* `'relationships'` actions that will work with relationships (note that there will be nothing in this group unless relationship routes are turned on)
 * `'properties'` actions that will work with individual properties
 * `'compositions'` actions the work with composited nodes